Dear Right Honourable Priti Patel, Secretary of State for the Home Department,

 Suresh Grover, The Monitoring Group

-* a template response for members of the public who wish to respond to the consultation on the proposal is attached below.
+We implore all of those moved by these concerns to respond to the government’s consultation on these proposals before the deadline of 8 November.
+A template response for members of the public who wish to respond to the consultation on the proposal is attached below.